FreeCAD/FreeCAD-documentation/wiki/Sketcher_CreateEllipseBy3Points.md

-*The sequence of clicks is indicated by yellow arrows with numbers.
-1 is the periapsis, 2 is the apoapsis, 3 is the defining point for minor diameter, green lines are major and minor diameters.
+*The sequence of clicks is indicated by yellow arrows with numbers.<br/>1 is the periapsis, 2 is the apoapsis, 3 is the defining point for minor diameter, green lines are major and minor diameters.
 Blue lines are random construction lines just for illustration purpose.*

 ## Usage